-4. Appointment Scheduling
+4. Appointment scheduling

+In an apt statement in an earlier study report, University of Minnesota clinicians noted that “Appointment scheduling systems lie at the intersection of efficiency and timely access to health services.”
+By implementing an efficient scheduling process, healthcare providers can grow their business and help improve patient care and satisfaction scores and online reviews.
 When it’s all said and done, scheduling an appointment is as simple as finding a time that works for both you and the patient.
 Your schedule rarely changes (because it’s set by other appointments), so the patient is the only party that has to make a decision.

-Therefore, it makes sense to give the patient an option to schedule an appointment that doesn’t require your involvement.
+Thus, it makes sense to give the patient an option to schedule an appointment that doesn’t require your involvement.
 As long as you set the parameters of the process (availability times, services, etc.), patients can slot themselves into the times you leave available.

-IntakeQ offers an online booking feature that can be positioned on your website.
-It automatically sends intake form packages, syncs with a free Google calendar, accepts all major credit cards, and allows for plenty of customization.
+intakeQ offers an online booking feature that can be positioned on your website.
+It automatically sends intake form packages, syncs with a free Google calendar, accepts all major credit cards, and offers significant customization options.